Computing nonlinear Schr\"odinger equations with Hermite functions beyond harmonic traps: Abstract

 \section{Abstract}

-Hermite basis functions are a powerful tool for spatial discretisation of Schr\"odinger equations with harmonic potential.
-In this work we show that their stability properties extend to the simulation of Schr\"odinger equations without potential, thus leading them as a natural basis for computation of nonlinear dispersive equations on unbounded domains.
+Hermite basis functions are a powerful tool for the spatial discretisation of Schr\"odinger equations with harmonic potential.
+In this work, we show that their stability properties extend to the simulation of Schr\"odinger equations without harmonic potential, thus making them a natural basis for the computation of nonlinear dispersive equations on unbounded domains.
+Building on this spatial discretisation, we introduce a novel unconditionally stable numerical method for the derivative nonlinear Schr\"odinger equation.
+Our theoretical results are supported with extensive numerical examples.